 Ghost in the Shell movie starts off with a bang but lacks the flair of a movie with a proper route.
 The direction doesn’t resort to aggrandizing things Mira Killian could do.
 Neither does it portray what a big deal diving, cybernetic eyes, robotic ghost body, or Mira’s brain was.
 It is almost as if there was an innate glitch the movie carried all along, of not exploiting its theatrical quotient.

 In a plot to find out her true identity, the protagonist fails to induce pathos.
 It is one of those paramount issues that was mightily overlooked.
 Even so, the movie is still quite enjoyable if you switch yourself off to its countless surrounding issues.
 You can watch it for Scarlett Johansson at least.
+It is almost as if she does a Lucy once again.

 You can check out the trailer of Ghost in the Shell movie here: